viat/featurex/README.md

 ============================
 featureX integrates YapHash into the VIAT eco-system.
 YapHash (Yet another Perceptual Hash) is a perceptual fingerprint for audio identification purposes.
-Although YapHash has been developed for detecting telephone-spam and therefore optimized for speech content, it could also be used for music.
+Although YapHash has been developed for detecting telephone-spam and therefore is optimized for speech content, it could also be used for music.

 Standard cryptographic hash functions have the property that minimal alterations of input data